Bulletin Announcements September 22, 2019

 THE ADULT BIBLE CLASS meets in the basement at 9:15 a.m.

-THE LENTEN DEVOTIONAL BOOKLETS, “People Of The Passion” are available on the table in the narthex.
+PORTALS OF PRAYER: The October—December 2019 Portals of Prayer are available on the book rack in the narthex.
 Pick up your free copy today.

 FELLOWSHIP HOSTS: In order to get more people involved in our Coffee/Donut Fellowship for 2019 we have two separate sign-ups: Donut Pick-up and Coffee Set-up.
 We would like to encourage you to sign-up for one or the other.
 You may also sign-up for both if you wish.
 The sign-up sheet is by the door by the north stairwell.